 This guide will help you install an AIS station.
 It applies to hardware that is provided to you as well as to stations that you build yourself.
 An AIS station always consists of an antenna, an AIS receiver, and the appropriate cables.

 Your station receives radio signals from ships in your area.
 It does not transmit anything actively, and it does not generate any harmful radiation.
-You contribute to making ships visible and to improving safety at sea.
-At the same time, you support research and innovation.
+You contribute to making ships visible to improve safety at sea and support research and innovation.
 With your station, you are part of a global community.

 This guide describes the ideal way to install your station.
 This may not always be fully possible, for example, if obstacles are in the way or if the antenna cannot be mounted in the best position.
 The more you follow the recommendations given here, the better your station will receive vessels in your area.
 Always make sure that the setup is safe and that you do not take unnecessary risks during installation.